Apache Kafka - K8s

 Additional Resources

-For more information and details on the security and cryptography used by Charmed Kafka, see the Security Explanation page.
+For more information and details on the security and cryptography used by Charmed Apache Kafka, see the Security Explanation page.